cart SHOPPING CART You have 0 items

 By taking these discoveries to the extremes, it was discovered that a projectile with an exceptionally light but long point would maximize instability on impact.
 The English were perhaps the first to adopt a design based on this premise, filling the nose section of the military .303 projectile with cardboard or aluminum.
 The British military utilized this projectile design for many years.

 After the pointed bullet, the next advance in projectile design came from the development of the tapered tail bullet now known as the boat tail.
-Designed to increase accuracy at extended ranges for military use, the boat tail moved the center of gravity towards the center of the projectile.
+Designed to increase accuracy at extended ranges for military use, the boat tail moved the center of pressure rearwards to increase aerodynamic stability.
 This design, while causing less yaw inside the target, successfully stabilized the projectile in flight at ranges of between 1000 and 2000 yards as the projectile passed from super to subsonic velocities, a transition that causes excessive yaw in flat based pointed bullets.
 Due to this increased stability these designs had (and have) a tendency to produce straight penetration and narrow wounding.
 There have however been exceptions to this such as Eugene Stoners initial 5.56 bullet design along with some recent FMJ military bullets designed in such a way as to deliberately lose stability on impact (though results are sometimes less than optimal).
 However and generally speaking, FMJ military bullets are not suitable for hunting medium game with regards to fast and humane killing.

 The sporting cartridge benefited greatly from military developments; however a departure in design occurred due to the fact that military convention (once) dictated that full metal jacket bullets must be used in war to minimize excessive cruelty to soldiers, as well as easing the work of the surgeon.
 Sporting projectile design differed after the discovery that an exposed soft lead nose or hollow nose caused expansion of the projectile on game and maximized wound channels.
 A major benefit of the expanding bullet was that after developing its frontal area, the weight and center of gravity of the projectile were well forwards.
 The forwards weight created stability that lead to straight, deep penetration.
 This forwards transition of weight after expansion of an ‘ideal’ projectile is referred to as shoulder stabilization.
 It is worth noting that although expanding point projectiles have less penetrative abilities than FMJ round nosed dangerous game hunting bullets, expanded shoulder stabilized projectiles are far less prone to tumbling during penetration.